WebOfTrust/skwa/README.md

 The CCID private keys are never persisted in browser persistent storage but must only reside in memory.
 Every time the user restarts a browsing session with the cloud agent the private signing key for the CCID must be re-injected.

-The pair ACID-CCID may now mutually authenticate and create a DH (Diffie-Hellman) key exchange so that the Web Client may initialize the keep with its AEID private signing key (SigKey) used to created the keep's encryption/decryption keys.
+The pair ACID-CCID may now mutually authenticate and either use two way asymmetric encryuption or create a DH (Diffie-Hellman) key exchange for shared key symmetric encryption, so that the Web Client may initialize the keep with its AEID private signing key (SigKey) used to created the keep's asymmetric encryption/decryption keys.

 ### Cloud Agent Forwarder (Mailbox)
 The Cloud Agent Forwarder uses a non-transferable AID denoted AFID.
 It uses its AFID to sign messages it forwards to the local controller so that the local controller may authenticate that those messages came from a recognized forwarder.
 The IT person responsible for managing the forwarder creates the AFID on boot-up and injects its private key into memory.
 The key may also be stored on disk because the forwarder itself is not controlling a KEL.
 A compromised forwarder key merely is a DDOS attack not a security attack.
 The IT person shares the AFID with the local controller using an OOB mechanism.
 The local controller then stores the AFID as a recognized forwarder similar to a watcher.
 A given configuration may choose to employ a pool of forwarders that share forwards in order to provide high availability.
 The local controller may then choose to load balance its use of any given forwarder.